Citizens, let your voice be heard!

 Support the Boulder Municipal Utility

 Boulder City Council is actively working toward Boulder’s Clean Energy Future as one of its top priorities for 2013.
 The oil & gas industry reports that 6 to 7% percent of fracked wells leak natural gas or methane at the time of installation.
-Methane directly contributes to Climate Change and is in direct conflict with Boulder’s Clean Energy Future.
+According to NCAR research, a methane leak of more than 2% makes natural gas worse than coal in contributing to Climate Change.
+Fracking is in direct conflict with Boulder’s Clean Energy Future.

 Frack Free Boulder supports the Boulder Municipalization effort because local control of our electricity will move us as fast as possible to a future without fossil fuels.
-Under a Boulder muni, we can research and effectively seek out sources of natural gas that are not fracked, such as methane digesters at waste water treatment plants, cow manure and bio-gas (using plant non-food based bio sources.)
+Under a Boulder muni, we can research and effectively seek out sources of natural gas that are not fracked, such as methane digesters at waste water treatment plants, cow manure and bio-gas (using plant non-food based bio sources) and increased battery storage.